zotonic/zotonic/doc/cookbook/justenough-postgres.rst

 Howto Backup PostgreSQL Databases Server With pg_dump command http://www.cyberciti.biz/tips/howto-backup-postgresql-databases.html

-How To Use pg_dump and pg_restore with Postgres Plus® Tutorial for Linux® http://www.enterprisedb.com/resources-community/tutorials-quickstarts/linux/how-use-pgdump-and-pgrestore-postgres-plus-tutorial-
+How To Use pg_dump and pg_restore with Postgres Plus Tutorial for Linux http://www.enterprisedb.com/resources-community/tutorials-quickstarts/linux/how-use-pgdump-and-pgrestore-postgres-plus-tutorial-

 An almost idiot’s guide to Install and Upgrade to PostgreSQL 8.4 with Yum